Top of Page

 Out-of-School Suspension

 An out-of-school suspension is the removal of the student from class attendance or school attendance.
-When a student is removed from school in response to an inappropriate behavior, the removal counts as the first day of an out-of-school suspension.
+When a student is removed from school in response to a behavior, the removal counts as the first day of an out-of-school suspension.

 A student in grades third through twelfth may be assigned an out-of-school suspension if: